LisaFC/tw101-reading/README.md

-This is the pre-reading for Technical Writing 101 for SREs, giving you a quick tour of some basic technical writing concepts.
+This is the pre-reading for the *Technical Writing 101* class, giving you a quick tour of some basic technical writing concepts.
 We'll explore all these topics and put into practice what you've learned in the actual workshop.

 ---